Multiple Payoff Loans: What You Need to Know

 We’ve found that many borrowers try to calculate the multiple cost approach as an interest rate.
-This calculation can be tricky if you aren’t on a fixed repayment schedule, because when you pay off the loan can dramatically impact your cost (as seen above).
+However, this calculation can be tricky if you aren’t on a fixed repayment schedule because paying off the loan can dramatically impact your cost (as seen above).

 Repaying the loan in the middle of a year is especially common when repayments are a percentage of revenue.
 When this happens, you pay full interest for the year without benefiting from the financing the entire year.

-In short, loans using a multiple payoff can result in an increased cost of finance if you pay off mid year or a quicker repayment of the loan if you grow quickly.
+In short, loans using a multiple payoffs can result in an increased cost of finance if you pay off mid-year or a quicker repayment of the loan if you grow quickly.